Phoenix Unwanted Acceleration Lawyer

 The burden to prove a manufacturing facility’s negligence typically does not exist in product liability claims.
 Instead, the courts will hold a facility strictly liable for accidents, injuries, and deaths related to its defective products.
 Proving a defective auto part caused the unwanted acceleration that crashed your vehicle should be enough to secure compensation for your losses.

 Toyota experienced a wave of unwanted acceleration incidents from 2002 to 2009.
 The National Highway Traffic Safety Administration received many petitions regarding sudden unexpected acceleration from Toyota and Lexus vehicles, but it did not conclude that Toyota vehicles had any defects.
 It was not until 2007 that analysis showed a high risk of pedal entrapment – along with vehicles accelerating up to 90 miles per hour without the ability to brake.
 Other car companies, including Ford, Audi, and Mitsubishi, have also faced scrutiny for unwanted accelerations over the years.

-We Can Help With Unwanted Acceleration Claims
+We Can Help With Unwanted Acceleration Accident Claims in Phoenix

 Do not allow a vehicle manufacturing company to escape liability by unfairly denying your claim or blaming you for the unexpected acceleration event.
 During claims against Toyota, for instance, the automaker often alleged that drivers had mistakenly pressed the gas instead of the brakes.
-Hire an attorney to help you prove your case and fight for fair compensation.
-The Phoenix auto accident lawyers at Gallagher & Kennedy can help you with a case in Arizona.
+Hire an injury attorney to help you prove your case and fight for fair compensation.
+The Phoenix car accident lawyers at Gallagher & Kennedy can help you with a case in Arizona.
 Call (602) 530-8400 to schedule a free consultation.